-The financial statement of Bank Zachodni WBK S.A. has been prepared in accordance with the International Financial Reporting Standards (IFRS) adopted in the European Union, on a historical cost basis, taking into account measurement basis used for available-for-sale financial assets, financial assets and liabilities at fair value through profit and loss and all derivative contracts and liabilities for cash-settled share-based payment transactions, which are measured at fair value.
-Fixed assets available for sale and disposal groups of fixed assets designated as available for sale are recognised at the lower of their carrying amount and their fair value less costs of disposal.
+The consolidated financial statement of BZ WBK Group has been prepared in accordance with the International Financial Reporting Standards (IFRS) adopted in the European Union, on a historical cost basis, taking into account measurement basis used for available-for-sale financial assets, financial assets and liabilities at fair value through profit and loss and all derivative contracts and liabilities for cash-settled share-based payment transactions, which are measured at fair value.
+Fixed assets available for sale and disposals groups of fixed assets designated as available for sale are recognised at the lower of their carrying amount and their fair value less costs of disposal.